MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

 > Details:
 > \- Allocation failed as Batch is not authorized to access the key vault.
 (Code: Reason)

-### Cause: Azure Batch service doesn't have permission to access associated key vault
+### Cause: Azure Batch service doesn't have permission to access the associated key vault

 This error only happens in [user subscription pool allocation mode](/azure/batch/batch-account-create-portal#additional-configuration-for-user-subscription-mode).
 In user subscription pool allocation mode, Azure Batch needs to access the associated Azure key vault to manage secrets for pool resize operations.